- Having your documents organized helps in case of emergencies, unforeseen deaths, and the mortgage process.

 - Consider buying some tools or storage to make organizing easier.

-While we each have varying levels of success with “adulting,” we can all agree that it’s no picnic.
-Therefore, make it easier to adult by keeping your important documents organized.
+Make your life easier by keeping your important documents organized.
 In doing so, you will put yourself in a better position to budget, invest, do your taxes, and even buy a house.

 Why You Should Organize Your Documents:

 While none of us want to think about death, it’s also a fact that death requires a lot of paperwork.
-By having your documents in one place, you allow your loved ones to grieve without having the additional concern of finding your will, struggling to make ends meet (if they are your financial dependents), or deciding the details of your funeral.
+By having your documents in one place, you allow your loved ones to grieve without having the additional concern of finding your will, struggling to make ends meet, or guessing your funeral preferences.

-Lastly, by keeping your documents together, you will be more prepared when it comes time to buy a house or refinance.
+By keeping your documents together, you will be more prepared when it comes time to buy a house or refinance.
 As part of the mortgage process, you will need to prove your financial credibility.
-This requires submitting multiple documents to an underwriter.
+This requires submitting multiple documents.
 Depending on your financial situation, the type of documents needed may differ.
-By keeping your documents organized, you will have a much smoother, more efficient, and much less stressful mortgage process.
+By keeping your documents organized, you will have a much smoother and much less stressful mortgage process.